 Learn.
 Lead.
 Live.
 With Your Library!

-The Torrance Public Library provides outstanding services, exceptional resources, and accessible spaces to support an independent, literate, and informed public.
+The Torrance Public Library provides outstanding services, exceptional resources, and accessible spaces to support an independent, literate, and informed community.

 About the Katy Geissert Civic Center Library

 Through her civic involvement and leadership, Katy Geissert made significant contributions to the growth and development of the community.
 In the late 1960s, she led a grassroots campaign for the passage of a bond issue that established the Torrance Library System, which is comprised of six branches.
 The bond passed in 1967, and the Torrance Katy Geissert Civic Center Library was dedicated in April 1971.

 In her 20 years as an elected official, Katy Geissert had the distinction of being the first woman elected to the Torrance City Council in 1974 and the first woman to become mayor of Torrance in 1986.
 Katy Geissert's continued dedication and commitment to the enrichment of the individual have greatly enhanced the quality of life in Torrance.

 The El Retiro Branch Library is the only Torrance Library not “officially” in Torrance.
 The library is located in the city of Torrance; however, the post office defines the address as Redondo Beach.
 El Retiro, expanded twice since 1960, is the smallest of the branches (just over 4100 square feet) and was the second branch library to open.
 The library boasts one of only three public art pieces in the Torrance Library, a mural donated by the Riviera Garden Club in 2014.

 About the Henderson Library